Engin-Boot/capture-behavior-of-a-visit-counter-spooja-chopra/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists Given Sensor turn on and set number of reserve slots.
-When Check reserve slot count.
-And decrement reserve slot count.
+When Check reserve slot count and decrement reserve slot count.
 Then Director can see "slot is free or not".